Our Team

 Susanna Im, MA

+Susanna is a second-generation Korean American from Queens, New York.
+She has completed a Master of Arts in Counseling degree at Gordon Conwell Theological Seminary and she also holds a Master of Science in Biomedical Sciences with a concentration in neuroscience from Icahn School of Medicine at Mount Sinai in New York City.
 Susanna is passionate about working with people from diverse backgrounds and journeying alongside youth and adults to find meaning and empowerment in their life experiences.
 She is also interested in the intersection of counseling and neuroscience to tailor empirically supported treatments.
 She holds a collaborative approach to counseling, seeking to holistically understand individuals and uphold their inherent personhood.

 Therapist